This post shows you how to easily remove old stain from an old fence and apply a new solid stain.

 Alternatively, you could just use the Brighten product on those new boards.

-Click below to watch our video on how to stain an old fence
+Be sure to watch my YouTube video on how to stain an old fence below!

 I hope this helps you with how to prep and re-stain your old fence.
 Please let me know if you have any questions in the comments below.